-If you've ever gotten a traffic ticket, the citation might have referred to a portion of the vehicle code.
-But what do those numbers mean?
-The vehicle code is a list of the rules and regulations that apply to motor vehicles and those driving them.
-It was written and legislated to protect the safety of motorists, pedestrians, and property by laying legal ground rules for what is generally considered safe and legal―and what isn't.
+If you've ever gotten a traffic ticket, the citation might have referred to a portion of the Utah vehicle code, but what do those numbers mean?
+The vehicle code is a list of the rules and regulations that apply to motor vehicles and drivers.
+It was written and legislated to protect the safety of motorists, pedestrians, and property by laying legal ground rules for what is generally considered safe and legal, and what isn't.

 The Utah State Legislature has posted Utah's motor vehicle code online.
 The code contains sections specific to titles and registration, dealers and franchises, minors, financial responsibility, vintage and off-road vehicles, and more.

-Most drivers will be interested in the section called the Traffic Code (Title 41, Chapter 6a).
-Although the more than 200 topics in the Traffic Code section are explained in somewhat legal language, the entire code is here―so you can research anything you have questions about as far as driving, roadways, and the law.
+Most drivers will be interested in the section called the traffic code (Title 41, Chapter 6a).
+Although the topics in the traffic code section are explained in somewhat legal language, the entire code is here―so you can research anything you have a question about in relation to driving, roadways, and the law.

 The code is very specific and contains lots of information not covered in driver's education courses, so it's worth perusing topics of interest to learn about the law in its entirety and how it applies to you.